matslindh/se-hiof-docker-example/README.md

 # se-hiof-docker-example

-Repository to show a simple Docker image for (old-ish) node10
+Repository to show a simple Docker image for (old-ish) node10, with complete Kubernetes configuration as well.